wetoolaguer/portal-client/README.md

 resp.headers, resp.statusCode and etc.
 + body: A sugarcoat for resp.body

+Portal client is written on top of mikeal's [request]:https://github.com/mikeal/request package.
+You can view its documentation for more information on the returned objects.

 #### Generated Get Methods
 #####  functionName ( reqObj, queryString, callback )
 ```javascript